krobelus/rate-experiments/thesis.md

 each $1 \leq i \leq n$ there is a literal $l_i \in C_i$ with $C_i \setminus
 \{l_i\} \subseteq \{\overline{l_1},\dots,\overline{l_{i-1}}\}$.
 We call $C_i$
 the *reason clause* for $l_i$ with respect to this propagation sequence.
-Every reason clause is a unit clause.
+Observe that every reason clause is a unit clause.

 An assignment $I$ is a *unit propagation model* (UP-model) of $F$ when for each clause $C \in F$, $I$ either satisfies $C$ or there are at least two literals in $C$ that are unassigned in $I$ \cite{DBLP:conf/sat/Rebola-PardoB18}.
-Formula $F$ is UP-satisfiable if it has a UP-model.
-If complementary literals are implied by unit propagation, or the formula contains the empty clause, it is UP-unsatisfiable.
+Formula $F$ is *UP-satisfiable* if it has a UP-model.
+Otherwise --- if complementary literals are implied by unit propagation, or the formula contains the empty clause --- it is *UP-unsatisfiable*.
 If $F$ is UP-satisfiable, its *shared UP-model* is the intersection of all UP-models.
 It is the assignment consisting of all literals implied by unit propagation in $F$.
-It is a subset of any model.
-Clause $C$ is called a *unique reason clause* in formula $F$ if the shared UP-model of
-$F \setminus \{C\}$ is strictly smaller than the shared UP-model of $F$.
+It is a subset of every model of $F$.
+Clause $C$ is called a *unique reason clause* in formula $F$ if the shared UP-model of $F \setminus \{C\}$ is strictly smaller than the shared UP-model of $F$.

 2.1 SAT Solving
 ---------------

 A SAT solver takes as input a formula and finds a model if the formula is satisfiable.
 Otherwise, the solver provides a proof that the formula is unsatisfiable.
-While searching for a model, a solver maintains an assignment along with the order in which the literals were assigned.
+While searching for a model, a solver maintains an assignment that represents the shared UP-model of the formula, along with the order in which the literals were assigned.
 We call this data structure the *trail*.
 SAT solvers search through the space of all possible assignments.
-They make *assumptions*, virtually adding clauses of size one to the formula temporarily.
+They make *assumptions*, temporarily adding size-one clauses to the formula.
 This triggers unit propagation, adding more literals to the trail.
-These literals are logically implied by the formula plus the current assumptions.
-Assignments that falsify the literals in the trail are pruned from the search space.
+These literals are implied by unit propagation in the formula plus the current assumptions.
+Only assignments that are a superset of the trail are considered during search, which means that many assignments are pruned from the search space.
 Additionally, solvers may use inprocessing techniques to modify the formula without changing satisfiability.
 Once the trail falsifies a clause, the (UP-)unsatisfiability of the formula plus assumptions is established.
-If there are assumptions, some of them are undone (backtracking \cite{769433}) and the solver resumes search.
+If there are assumptions, some of them are undone (*backtracking* \cite{769433}) and the solver resumes search.
 Otherwise, if there are no assumptions, the input formula is unsatisfiable.

 \paragraph{Efficient Implementation of Unit Propagation} To efficiently keep track of which clauses can become unit, competitive solvers and checkers use the two-watched-literal scheme \cite{DBLP:conf/dac/MoskewiczMZZM01}.
-It uses a watchlist for each literal in the formula, which is a list of clause references.
+For each literal in the formula, it keeps a *watchlist* of clause references.
 Clauses in the watchlist of some literal are said to be *watched on* that literal.
-Each clause is watched on two literals, which are also called its *watches*.
+Each non-deleted clause is watched on two literals, which are also called its *watches*.
 Provided that Invariant 1 from
 \cite{DBLP:conf/fmcad/Rebola-PardoC18} is maintained, it suffices to look at the watches to determine that a clause is not unit: